ardaergin/VBL/markdown_files/payment.md

 ---

 **Do you have an incentivized study?** You can pay different participants different amounts.
-This can be arranged after the study is conducted.
+This can be arranged after data is collected.
 Please see the page for [granting or denying payment](granting-or-denying-payment).
-For the current payment field in the study description, simply enter the usual amount (i.e., incentive not included).
+For the current payment field in the study description, simply enter the usual amount and mention in the study description regarding the incentive.